AlessandroGia/ContentScanner/README.md

 # ContentScanner
 Python Web Content Scanner

-Command line toll which perform a web content scanner using a dictonary-attack
+Command line tool which perform a web content scanner using a dictonary-attack